THE ADVENT OF THE MESSIAH

 From that time forward, the village of Salem on Mt.
 Moriah was called Yireh-salem, Jerusalem, which means, "will provide peace."
-It would become the site of Yahweh's holy Temple (2 Chronicles 3:1), and the place where the "Prince of Peace," God's only beloved Son, would be offered in sacrifice.
+It would become the site of Yahweh's holy Temple (2 Chronicles 3:1), and the place where the "Prince of Peace," God's only beloved Son and a descendant of Abraham (Matthew 1:1) would be offered in sacrifice.

 Question: What is the significance of Abraham, the righteous

-of Isaac and God's covenant oath sworn to Abraham prefigure the sacrifice of
+sacrifice of Isaac and God's covenant oath sworn to Abraham prefigure the

-the Christ?
-Is Isaac a biblical "type" of Jesus Christ?
+sacrifice of the Christ?
+Is Isaac a Biblical "type" of Jesus Christ?
+See